Knowledge Sharing

 11. QR Code Added to Certain Electronic Test Reports

-Answer: Exclusive QR Code anti‑counterfeiting system: For reports issued by SGS subsidiary The Lab (Asia) Ltd., each report contains a unique QR Code.
-Users may access the original report instantly via The Lab’s Customer Portal and directly compare it with the document in hand to confirm consistency.
-The Lab has also implemented a dedicated e-certificate system to ensure the authenticity of reports.
+Answer: For the digital reports issued by SGS subsidiary The Lab (Asia) Ltd., each report contains a unique QR Code for validation.
+Users may access the online report instantly by scanning the QR Code to directly compare it with the document in hand, to confirm consistency of the contents.

 Certificate Verification